 There are several ways to interact with other YouTube users.

 - Comments: Comments can be organized by most popular or newest.
-Engaging with users who comment on your videos boosts the video's engagement traffic.
+You can boost your video's engagement traffic by responding to users who comment on your videos.

 - Likes: This is a more passive form of interacting with content.
 However, if you've chosen to show your likes publicly on your channel, these videos will appear under the playlists section on your channel.

 - Subscriptions: The best way for users to stay up to date with your brand's content is to subscribe.
-Every time a user uploads a new video, a subscriber receives a push notification.
-You should constantly encourage viewers to subscribe to your channel, especially since it improves your engagement traffic and increases the number of views.
+Every time you upload a new video, your subscribers receive a push notification.
+You should constantly encourage viewers to subscribe to your channel, as it improves your engagement traffic and increases the number of views.
 Many popular YouTubers incorporate reminders to subscribe at the beginning and/or end of their videos.

-- Playlists: Organize relevant content using the site's playlist feature.
-If you choose to publicize them, playlists will appear on your channel's page below your uploaded content.
-You can also organize other users' content through a list.
-For instance, if you're a marketing agency, you can compile a client's videos into one big list.
+- Playlists: You can organize related content together using the site's playlist feature.
+If you choose to publicize your playlists, they will appear on your channel's page below your uploaded content.
+You can also organize other users' content with a playlist.
+For instance, if you run a marketing agency, you could compile a client's videos into one big list.
 Otherwise, this is another way to organize your own content on your channel.